nyvs/inv-sys/README.md

 You can look at the unit tests for more examples.

 ## Todo
- - Better way to handle item remove/decrease
+ - better way to handle item remove/decrease
- - Finding items
+ - finding items
- - Trees for sorting and performance improvements
+ - trees for sorting and performance improvements
- - Simple configuration options
+ - simple configuration options
- - Any requests?
-Please just submit an issue, thanks!
+ - any requests? please just submit an issue, thanks!

 ## Contributions
 Feel free to open an issue/PR explaining possible improvements or changes